abcAssess/abcAssess-legal/privacy-policy.md

 ## 2. Information We Collect (Data Minimization)
 ### &nbsp;&nbsp;We apply a strict "Data Minimization" policy, collecting only what is essential for educational assessment:
 * **Teacher Account Data:** We use local sign-in, Google Sign-In and Sign in with Apple.
 We collect your provider-provided name, email address, and unique identifier.
-* **Student Assessment Data:** Teachers may enter student First Names and Birth Month/Year.
-This data is used solely to calculate age for assessment accuracy and avoids the collection of exact birth dates.
+* **Student Assessment Data:** Teachers may enter student's First Name, Last Initial (optional), and Birth Month/Year (optional).
+Alternatively, they may enter a student id or other identifier instead of the student's name.
+Birth Month/Year are used solely to calculate age for assessment accuracy and avoids the collection of exact birth dates.
 * **Media Exclusion:** We do not collect, request, or store any student photos, videos, or audio recordings.
 * **Technical Logs:** We collect non-identifiable diagnostic data to maintain app stability.
 ---
 ## 3. Advanced Security & "Zero-Knowledge" Architecture
 ### &nbsp;&nbsp;We utilize a "Zero-Knowledge" security model to ensure that student results remain private, even from us:
-* **Client-Side Field Level Encryption (CSFLE):** Sensitive student data, including names and assessment results, are encrypted at the application level before being sent to the database.
+* **Client-Side Field Level Encryption (CSFLE):** Sensitive student data, including names, are encrypted at the application level before being sent to the database.
 * **Encryption Standards:** Data is encrypted in transit (TLS 1.3) and at rest using AES-256.
 * **Database Blindness:** Because encryption keys are managed separately from the database, the developers and database administrators cannot view student names or scores in plain text within MongoDB Atlas.
 ---